sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 For each endpoint, you can specify which token is required to access it in the app options.

-By default, all endpoints can be accessed using the public token, except for "register" and "user delete", which require the secret token.
+By default, all endpoints can be accessed using the public token, except for "register" and "user delete" which require the secret token.
 For more information, please refer to the "[Create an app](/guide/create-app/)" documentation.

 This feature provides flexibility for storing additional user data in your own backend while only sending necessary data to the sentc backend.